DR. DAWN DALANGIN HAWK, NCTM

 As one of the few RCM Certified teachers who is specialized through advanced levels in Georgia, Dr. D's students have consistently received high marks on their Royal Conservatory examinations, with several receiving the highest marks in the state and at the Alpharetta exam center.
 At local festivals and competitions, her students have been selected for special performance and scholarship awards.
 She is proud to say that her graduated seniors have been accepted into prestigious schools, such as Boston Conservatory, Indiana University, Purdue University, Georgia Tech, and the Massachusetts Institute of Technology.

 Dr. D received a Bachelor of Science in Mechanical Engineering, a Bachelor of Music in Piano Performance, and a Master of Music in Piano Performance from Colorado State University.
 She received her Doctorate of Musical Arts from the University of Georgia with a major emphasis in Piano Performance, studying with Dr. Evgeny Rivkin, and a minor in Piano Pedagogy under the tutelage of Dr. Pete Jutras.

 After graduating with her engineering degree, she was offered a position at Boeing for missile defense, but loved piano performing and teaching so much, she declined the position.
 She taught at several institutions, including the Westin Arts Academy, Main Street Music Academy, and founded her own institution, the Amadeus Piano Academy.

 The academy was a successful school with several teachers and she enjoyed serving as the director and head instructor.
 However, she met her future husband, Eric Hawk, at CSU and after being offered full assistantships, they decided to move to Georgia to pursue their doctorate degrees at the University of Georgia, where they were on full assistantships.
 She taught private lessons and group piano classes at the University of Georgia's Community Music School in Athens, was Professor of Music/Piano at Andrew College in Cuthbert for two years, and was formerly studio manager and instructor at PianoAlpharetta for three years.

 Dr. D is an active member of Music Teachers National Association, Georgia Music Teachers Association, and the North Fulton Music Teachers Association.
 She is also the Chair of the Cumming Federation of Music Clubs and was named the 2017 Georgia Federation Festival Chair of the year.
-In 2014, with her husband, Dr. Eric Hawk, she co-founded the Alpharetta Symphony Orchestra, a non-profit community ensemble, where she serves as the pianist.
+In 2014, with her husband, Dr. Eric Hawk, she co-founded the Alpharetta Symphony Orchestra, a non-profit community ensemble, where she served as the pianist.